 “I shouldn’t be feeling this way.
 He’s free to connect with anybody he wants to.
 I should be celebrating their connection.
 Clearly they are having fun.
 I should be more enlightened than this.
 Stop feeling this way Sam.”

-A Case of Shoulds
+A Case of "Shoulds"

 Notice all the shoulds?
 Ouch.
 Feels painful doesn’t it?

 Let me say now that I don’t believe that the path to finding value in jealousy is paved with ‘shoulds’.
-I know it’s tempting to judge yourself against your deepest aspirations (I’ve certainly done it myself), but putting a bunch of ‘shoulds’ on yourself won’t get you want you really want.
+I know it’s tempting to judge yourself against your deepest aspirations (I’ve certainly done it myself), but putting a bunch of ‘shoulds’ on yourself won’t get you what you really really want.

 Finding the Value